Mattapoisett, Massachusetts

 Mattapoisett is a town in Plymouth County, Massachusetts, United States.
 The population was 6,508 at the 2020 census.

-For geographic and demographic information on the village of Mattapoisett Center, please see the article Mattapoisett Center, Massachusetts.
+Mattapoisett Center is located in the town.

+Mattapoisett is a part of the South Coast region of Massachusetts which encompasses the cities and towns that surround Buzzards Bay (excluding the Elizabeth Islands, Bourne and Falmouth), Mount Hope Bay and the Sakonnet River.

 History

-The Mattapoisett area was originally purchased by Governor William Brenton from the Wampanoag chief Metacomet, also referred to as King Philip, in 1664.
+Governor William Brenton purchased Mattapoisett in 1664 from Wampanoag chief Metacomet, also referred to as King Philip.
 Brenton left it to his son Ebenezer, who sold it.
-The town of Mattapoisett was settled in 1750 and officially incorporated in 1857.
-Originally a part of Rochester, the area had most likely been visited by European traders and sailors.
-There is also evidence of prior Wampanoag Indian settlements, including burial grounds, throughout the town.
-In fact, the word Mattapoisett is Wampanoag for "a place of resting".
+The town of Mattapoisett was settled in 1750 and officially incorporated in 1857, originally a part of Rochester.
+There is evidence of prior Wampanoag Indian settlements throughout the town, including burial grounds.
+The name Mattapoisett is Wampanoag for "a place of resting".

 Early industry included logging and farming, but Mattapoisett became best known for its role in the history of whaling.
 Some 400 ships were built in the town's shipyards from 1740 until the 1870s, including the Acushnet, the ship that Moby-Dick author Herman Melville sailed on and later deserted.
 The town supplied many of the whalers used on the East Coast in the first half of the nineteenth century.
-The last one, the Wanderer, was built in 1878, shortly after the discovery of oil in Pennsylvania, which led to the demise of commercial whaling in the United States.
+The last one was the Wanderer, built in 1878, shortly after the discovery of oil in Pennsylvania which led to the demise of commercial whaling in the United States.

-With the decline of whaling and associated shipbuilding, Mattapoisett transitioned into a popular summer vacation spot for prominent New York and Boston residents, including Oliver Wendell Holmes, Jr. Today, the town is largely a suburban community, with most residents commuting to jobs in greater New Bedford, Providence or Boston, or operating businesses targeting summer tourism.
+With the decline of whaling and associated shipbuilding, Mattapoisett transitioned into a popular summer vacation spot for prominent New York and Boston residents, including Oliver Wendell Holmes Jr. Today, the town is largely a suburban community, with most residents commuting to jobs in Fall River, New Bedford, Worcester, Providence, or Boston, or operating businesses targeting summer tourism.

-A fictitious future Mattapoisett features largely in the 1976 novel Woman on the Edge of Time by Marge Piercy.